 New Hampshire’s unemployment rate is now 3.9%.
 That’s well below the 5.5% national rate!
 For the second month in a row, New Hampshire has the lowest unemployment rate in the Eastern United States.
+Stand out cities include Lebanon at 2.9%, Portsmouth at 3.3%, and Dover at 3.5%.
 Neighbor state Vermont has the second lowest unemployment rate in the East.
 Employment is up and unemployment is down in the Granite State.
-In fact, employees are complaining that there aren’t enough people in New Hampshire looking for work.
+In fact, employers are complaining that there aren’t enough people in New Hampshire looking for work.
 Are you a liberty activist looking for work?
 Help New Hampshire employers by helping yourself.

 Here is an excerpt from a recent New Hampshire Union Leader article.

 Remember when the Concord Police Department fraudulently called Free Staters a domestic terrorist threat?
 Remember when the Concord Police apologized and amended their grant application?
 Now, a bill to reduce the militarization of police has advanced from the New Hampshire House to the New Hampshire Senate.

 On February 18th New Hampshire Rep. Hoell's HB 407 as amended advanced to the Senate.
 HB 407 is a repeat of Rep. Hoell's bill from last session, HB 1307 failed in the NH House last year.
 However, the bill made national news, leading to the creation of similar bills in MT, TN, and a much more narrow federal bill.